flavell-lab/FlavellPkg.jl/README.md

 ```
 Ignore the warning message `Package FlavellPkg does not have ... in its dependencies`

+Note that for ANTSUN installation, if you are not in the Flavell lab you should use `v0.3.2` as later versions attempt to install code that is pending publication.

 ## Available install scripts
 Each install script installs many packages from the official Julia repositories, plus the Flavell Lab packages listed below.
 ### Default